Steps to Self-Awareness, Yoga and Trust

-There are many interpretations of trust, none of which are really right or wrong.
+There are many interpretations of trust, none of which are right or wrong.

 When it comes to yoga and trust, however, we get to explore an aspect of it that goes unnoticed most of the time.

-That aspect being the trust that we have in ourselves – in our own capabilities, talents and expression of them.
+That aspect being the trust that we have in ourselves.

 As with any activity, whether physical or mental, we require a certain amount of belief in ourselves to correctly carry it out.